-June 28, 2021 - Breach Attack & Simulation (BAS) is an emerging security tool with providers assuming different approaches in testing and simulating attacks on an organization’s environment that creates market confusion.
+June 28, 2021 - Breach Attack & Simulation (BAS) is an emerging security tool with providers assuming different approaches in testing and simulating attacks on an organisation’s environment that creates market confusion.
 Irrational and inconsistent marketing didn’t help and further blurred the lines how it’s differentiated from incumbents.
 But what remain are industry perennial bugbears that go unresolved.
 So the key question to answer in uncovering a hidden gem is first whether the tool understands and tackles the critical issues that matter most to security practitioners when there is a perceived acceptance of incumbent status quo.

-Why BAS matters.
+Why BAS matters

 1. Cybersecurity investments grew significantly but pre-breach security has been underrated and underinvested.